TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 \subsection{Geometric Verification and 6-DoF Pose Estimation}

-We estimate the 6-DoF relative transformation between a query scene $\mathcal{I}_Q$ and a candidate scene $\mathcal{I}_C$.
-Planar alignment, vertical correction, and 6-DoF transformation estimation are performed sequentially.
-This process is applied to the top 10 candidates retrieved via triangle hash matching, and the best match is selected through geometric verification.
+We estimate the 6-DoF relative transformation between a query scene $\mathcal{I}_Q$ and a candidate scene $\mathcal{I}_C$. {Following the shared geometric verification backbone of TreeLoc, TreeLoc++ strengthens the refinement with IRLS-based planar refinement, tree axis-based roll-pitch estimation, joint vertical correction, and a spatial penalty-aware overlap score.} This process is applied to the top 10 candidates retrieved via triangle hash matching, and the best match is selected through geometric verification.
 An overview of the pipeline is shown in \figref{fig:pose_estimation_pipeline}.